OTooleMichael/orca/readme.md

 - this project is a collaboration of multiple engineers and analysts from the data and analytics industry, but aims to be applicable to any field with complex task-based orchestration requirements

-- in the absence of any present sufficient tooling to ideally support the data pipelining efforts of medium to large-scale companies, we provide a solution that aims towards building self-reliable provisioning capabilities to data-originating teams, and as such, we provide a foundational framework that, at its core, was built to support the acutal implementation of a 👋👋 data-mesh 👋👋
+- in the absence of any present sufficient tooling to ideally support the data pipelining efforts of medium to large-scale enterprises, we provide a solution that aims towards building self-reliable provisioning capabilities to data-originating teams.
+As such, we provide the first foundational framework that, at its core, was built to support the acutal implementation of a 👋👋 data-mesh 👋👋

 - This framework prevents the common problem of seemingly disconnected code changes of one team, breaking downstream code of another team, as it aims to provide truly integrated testing across the whole data pipeline [generation to dashboard], and correctly identifies and notifies the responsible team.